 Namibia Compensation Laws

-Namibia’s compensation laws include a fixed minimum wage for domestic workers at N $9.03 an hour.
+Namibia’s compensation laws include fixed minimum wage rates for certain sectors and job types.
 Although guaranteed and performance-based bonuses are common in Namibia, they are not required.
 You are, however, required to compensate employees for any overtime according to their employment contract.

 Guaranteed Benefits in Namibia